terra-campaigns/arrival/campaign/arrival/_arrivalNotions.md

 - [ ] develop Avryindt to be a dark lord -(VHgtR 39)
 - [ ] choose one major and one minor monstrous horror per boss sl154
 - [ ] use mithos aberrations sl177 in one thing in each chapter
-- [ ] layers upon layers of abandoned ancient infrastructure (subways from Contact)
-- [ ] add uncanny powers and monstrous drives to appropriate creatures
 - [ ] - Construct NPCs:<br>	- Character tags (AotLE)<br>	- Simple sheet (if required)<br>	- Image<br>	- Roleplay aspects:<br>		- one distinct physical aspect<br>		- one distinct voice aspect<br>		- one signature phrase or gesture
-- [ ] Once PCs re-establish glasrath, they are revered as Masters (semi-religious).
-- [ ] Track PCs renown and allow these points to be used to change the world at larger scopes
+- [ ] Add one contradiction for important npc
 - [ ] create mercian cult as Silent legions cult
 - [ ] Create mystra / Falestism as Godbound religion
-- [ ] Calculate renown
-- [ ] The void can cure miraak, for a price - after the Ngar'tho has detected his thoughts.
-- [ ] Create undead mob as a creature
 - [ ] Create new cult for undeath in Linhe - the Eaten
 - [ ] Brezal path pulling is openning the earth with Uncreation ruptures.
 Uncreated creatures come from it.
+- [ ] Add a crater to the map
+- [ ] How to provide some faction level political challenge the PCs can choose to engage with?
-- [ ] Godbrain is dying
+- [ ] Campfire scene - what characters want?

 ## snoozed

 - [ ] the guy that amyria spoke about destroying sergarus approaches her
-- [ ] Aivridyt's eggs hatch in the Darklake
+- [ ] Track PCs renown and allow these points to be used to change the world at larger scopes
+- [ ] Once PCs re-establish glasrath, they are revered as Masters (semi-religious).
-- [ ] 3878.4 NC Theklurth will come back for a revenge on the party (and Miraak)
+- [ ] Create undead mob as a creature
-- [ ] 3894 NC Theklurth's child (demon dragonborn) will revenge it's mother
+- [ ] Sergarus is curious with guilf as he looks like the child he saved from their witch mother decades ago
-- [ ] If things get ugly with Aivridyt, use the werebear to save PCs
+- [ ] Elder race of outsiders competing with humans in the past.
+Nameless city hp lovecraft
-- [ ] Imotra might want to have one of the characters as her apprentice (VRgtR 44)
-- [ ] Looting of temple of remains and its impact on Aivridyt, Ushulx - Curchurn and Algath would not care.
+- [ ] Street in a city with Ngar'tho with leaning houses...
+Dark etc..
+Lovecraft
+- [ ] Calculate renown

 ## scenes and chapters